Students Not Showing Up at Career Networking Events?

 During our Wisr Summit Series events, we always ask attendees what challenges they’re most interested in discussing.
 Time and time again, “engaging students and alumni” is at the top of the list.

-For Career Services professionals, it’s hard to understand why underclassmen students don’t take advantage of the many career discovery and exploration resources available to them.
+For career services professionals, it’s hard to understand why underclassmen students don’t take advantage of the many career discovery and exploration resources available to them.
 Especially when career networking events have free pizza!
-From an undergrad student to you, here are a few reasons your career networking event may not be as attractive as you might think:
+Here are a few reasons your career networking event may not be as attractive as you might think:

 Why Go to Career Networking Events When I Have Online Resources?